Post Basic Bachelor in Nursing (PBBN): Career Path

 • To develop students' leadership and management skills, preparing them for leadership roles in the healthcare industry.

-• To provide students with the opportunity to specialize in a specific area of nursing, such as critical care, pediatrics, or mental health.
+• To allow students to specialize in a specific area of nursing, such as critical care, pediatrics, or mental health.

 • To promote evidence-based practice and critical thinking skills.